How To Manage DigitalOcean Spaces with Transmit 4

 .zipfile is here).
 Note that the most recent version of Transmit is Transmit 5.
 A Transmit 5 tutorial will be published soon.

 - You must have an access key and secret key for Spaces.
 These are available in the API section of the DigitalOcean Control Panel.
-This is covered in more detail in An Introduction to DigitalOcean Spaces
+This is covered in more detail in the Creating an Access Key section of our tutorial How To Create a DigitalOcean Space and API Key

 Step 1 — Connect to Spaces